Generic BSN Degree

 - Completion of all general education and prerequisite coursework at HNU or equivalent transfer courses (Click here to determine which of your courses may be transferable)

 - B- or higher in all required math and science courses

 - The cumulative GPA for all required math and science courses must be a 3.0 or higher

-- All science courses must have been completed within the last five years
+- All math and science courses must be completed within five years

 - 3.0 cumulative GPA (for all colleges attended)